 Institutional support is not normally granted to a teaching or administrative faculty member in conjunction with a PIP.
-However, in unusual cases, such support may be granted with the written approval of the appropriate Vice President or Provost.
-A faculty member must account to Mines for the use of this support, and any equipment purchased for such support shall be the property of Mines.
+However, in unusual cases, such support may be granted with the written approval of the appropriate Department Head or supervisor.
+A teaching or administrative faculty member must account to Mines for the use of this support, and any equipment purchased for such support shall be the property of Mines.